 Hermann Ruckerbauer is a consultant and owner of EyeKnowHow.
 Before founding EyeKnowHow, Hermann worked with dynamic memory design and memory interface design at Qimonda AG, Infineon Technologies, and Siemens/Infineon for many years and worked with JEDEC for the definition of new dynamic memory standards.

-This course is organized in a partnership with Rohde & Schwarz.
+This course is organized in partnership with Rohde & Schwarz.
 We will use R&S equipment for live demos.
 This partnership makes it possible for us to do live demos using the latest and greatest equipment.
 We do not allow partners to otherwise influence the course content.